royaltm/node-zmq-raft/README.md

 ```
 ### Cluster

-A group of well known and interconnected raft peers.
+A group of well known and interconnected Raft peers.

 ### Raft peer